-- Remove all the wheel nuts and take off the flat tire. - 7.
+- 7. Remove all the wheel nuts and the flat tire. - 8.
 Install the spare tire.

-Rust or dirt on the wheel, or on the parts to which it is fastened, can make the wheel nuts become loose after time.
+Rust or dirt on a wheel, or on the parts to which it is fastened, can make wheel nuts become loose after time.
 The wheel could come off and cause an accident.
-When you change a wheel, remove any rust or dirt from the places where the wheel attaches to the vehicle.
+When you change a wheel, remove any rust or dirt from places where the wheel attaches to the vehicle.
 In an emergency, you can use a cloth or a paper towel to do this; but be sure to use a scraper or wire brush later, if needed, to get all the rust or dirt off.
+See Changing a Flat Tire on page 5-70.

-8. Remove any rust or dirt from the wheel bolts, mounting surfaces and spare wheel.
+Remove any rust or dirt from the wheel bolts, mounting surfaces and spare wheel.

-9. Place the compact spare tire on the wheel-mounting surface.
+Place the compact spare tire on the wheel-mounting surface.

 Never use oil or grease on studs or nuts.
-If you do, the nuts might come loose.
-Your wheel could fall off, causing a serious accident.
+Because the nuts might come loose.
+The vehicle's wheel could fall off, causing a crash.